CamiloGarciaLaRotta/personal-site/content/blog/euforia.md

 ### Euforia is

-To float in open waters
+To float in open waters.
-Drifting with the curl
+Drifting with the curl,
 Smoothly sandwiched
-Between sea and sun
+Between sea and sun.

-To jump onto a creek
+To jump onto a creek,
-Not able to see you own feet
+Not able to see you own feet.
 The midnight water and skin
-Not two, but one
+Not two, but one.

-To run under Summer rain
+To run under Summer rain,
-Soaked down to the bones
+Soaked down to the bones.
 Sweet vivid heavy drops
-Pouring down like champagne
+Pouring down like champagne.